aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/04-ec2-ebs-cloudWatch-cli-efs/ebs.md

 ## Encrypted Root Volume

 - before, it's not possible encrypt root volumne on creation, now it could
-- if not encrypte when create, can encrypte it after creation
+- if not encrypt when create, can encrypt it after creation
   - create a snapshot for the volume
   - create a copy of the new snapshot and encrpte it
   - create an image of the new copied snapshot